aws-samples/serverless-patterns/apigw-edge-custom-domain/README.md

 ## How it works
 <img width="1273" alt="image" src="assets/architecture.png">

-In this pattern we use CloudFormation custom resources, you can check out this [workshop](https://mng.workshop.aws/cloudformation/customresource.html).
+In this pattern we use CloudFormation custom resources, which allow us to implement custom provisioning logic using Lambda functions.
+For more information, please refer to this [workshop](https://mng.workshop.aws/cloudformation/customresource.html).

 1. As you can see in the diagram above, the first step is to create the "certificate.yaml" file.

-To create an ACM certificate on AWS with DNS as DomainValidationOptions, we need to provide the DomainName and the HostedZoneId.
-CloudFormation does not get the HostedZoneId dynamically from now.
-I made a custom resource for a dynamic approach, not hardcoded.
+To create an ACM certificate on AWS with DNS as `DomainValidationOptions`, we need to provide the `DomainName` and the `HostedZoneId`.
+CloudFormation does not get the `HostedZoneId` dynamically for now.
+A custom resource is used to get these values dynamically instead of hardcoding them.
 To get the ARN of this certificate from the other stack I store it in a ParameterStore.

 2. Deploy the main stack with the template named "template.yaml".